kenshuri/setup_django_tailwind_daisyui/README.md

 As described, this code will set-up a Django Project with tailwindCSS and daisyUI.
 The auto-reload feature is also included.

 The code for this was vastly inspired from a stackoverflow answer on [How to use TailwindCSS with Django?](https://stackoverflow.com/questions/63392426/how-to-use-tailwindcss-with-django#63392427).
+You can have a look ay my [blog post](https://kenshuri-blog.herokuapp.com/posts/001_setup_django_tailwind_daisyui.md) for some details.

 ## Set-up the project